 Grandma's eyes twinkled in the firelight.
 "It's been nearly fifty years since the first days of the Revolution, and I remember everything as though it was just yesterday."

-It took more than just winning on the battlefield to separate from Great Britain and become a separate nation.
+It took more than just winning on the battlefield to separate from Great Britain and become a new nation.
 In Revolutionary Anna, Anna and Benjamin answer their grandchildren's questions about what it was like to be part of the American Revolution, and the greatest experiment--establishing a new form of government.

 The Continental Army suffered extreme hardships each winter of the American Revolution.
 Though in this time, armies usually suspended fighting during cold weather and retired to winter camp, lack of adequate shelter and supplies made for miserable conditions.
 When I wrote Revolutionary Anna, I wanted to share these kinds of details in a way that would be informative for elementary school aged students.
 What better way than to have loving grandparents who had lived through the war years answer the kinds of questions children would ask?